maddestlabs/tstorie/docs/demos/her.md

 # day_two {"hidden": true}
 ⠀
-By the second day, you stop expecting rescue.
+By the second day, you wish you were back in the system.
 ⠀
-The rain starts—not a downpour, just constant, merciless drizzle that soaks everything and makes the concrete slick.
+The rain starts — not a downpour, just constant, merciless drizzle that soaks everything and makes the ground slick.
 Your clothes are damp.
 Your skin is damp.
 Everything is damp.
 ⠀
 Marta remarks quietly: "It always rains here."
 ⠀
 She's right.
 The rain feels permanent.
 Almost intentional.
 ⠀
 "Didn't you know?
 It always rains in Dystopia," she says.
-⠀
-No one laughs.
 ⠀
 ➛ [Press on](#day_three)